uriweb/uri-plugin-template/SETUP.md

 $ gulp
 ```

-## <a name="testing"></a>Setting up code testing (optional)
+## <a name="testing"></a>Set up code sniffing (optional)

-Code testing is accomplished with PHP Code Sniffer.
-Testing is optional (you can skip this setup harmlessly), but it's recommended.
+Code sniffing is accomplished with PHP Code Sniffer.
+Sniffing is optional (you can skip this setup harmlessly), but it's recommended to be in compliance with WordPress code standards.

-You'll need to install some dependencies:
+You'll need to install some prerequisites:

 * [Composer](https://getcomposer.org), which is used to install PHP CodeSniffer
 * [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer), which is used to test code locally